adambailey-/opus-recorder/README.md

 - iOS 11.2.2 and iOS 11.2.5 are not working due to a regression in WebAssembly: https://bugs.webkit.org/show_bug.cgi?id=181781
 - Firefox does not support sample rates above 48000Hz: https://bugzilla.mozilla.org/show_bug.cgi?id=1124981
-- macOS Safari v11 does not sample rates above 44100Hz
+- macOS Safari v11 does not support sample rates above 44100Hz

 ---------